 Library Services and Technology Act

-Library Services and Technology Act (LSTA) grants are federal funds from the Institute of Museum and Library Services that are awarded by the State Library to eligible California libraries.
+Library Services and Technology Act (LSTA) grants are federally funded by the Institute of Museum and Library Services and are awarded by the State Library to eligible California libraries.
 Please contact Lynne Oliva, LSTA Coordinator, at firstname.lastname@example.org with any questions or concerns.